Timothy R. Donoghue Graduate Scholarship

-- The nomination form must indicate the amount of the assistantship stipend and whether tuition is provided.
+- The amount of the assistantship stipend provided and whether or not tuition is provided.
 The amount of the stipend cannot be decreased if the student is selected for a Donoghue scholarship.

-- Each graduate program may submit one nomination for spring 2022
+- Each graduate program may submit one nomination for Spring 2024.

 - Master’s students are eligible to receive a $3,000 scholarship

 - Doctoral students are eligible to receive a $5,000 scholarship